cu-rpg-soc/cu-rpg-soc.github.io/content/about-us/what-we-do.md

 A typical RPG sessions consists of the GM presenting the players with a scenario and then allowing the players to proceed in whichever way they see fit.
 Unlike a video game, an RPG does not typically constrain a player’s actions to a set of limited commands; a player can have their PC attempt anything they can imagine.
 Players tell the GM what they would like to do and the GM arbitrates the action through the game rules and tells the player the result.
 This continues as each player interacts with the game world and the other players, resulting in a steadily unfolding freeform story created by the players’ decisions and actions.

-The bulk of our membership play RPGs, and our bi-weekly one-shot sessions typically involve a wide range of RPGs, mostly Dungeons & Dragons thanks to its classic status and simple mechanics.
+The bulk of our membership play RPGs, and our bi-weekly one-shot sessions typically involve a wide range of RPGs, mostly Dungeons & Dragons due to its popularity.

 ## Regular Events